 Studies, have shown that homes with solar energy systems sell for more than homes without them.
 However, your property value will only increase if you own, rather than lease, your solar panel system.
-In most parts of the country, going solar will actually increase your home value more than a kitchen renovation. https://www.nytimes.com/2015/02/22/realestate/solar-panels-and-home-values.html
+In most parts of the country, adding solar panels for home use actually increase your home value more than a kitchen renovation. https://www.nytimes.com/2015/02/22/realestate/solar-panels-and-home-values.html

 The primary difference between secured and unsecured loans is that secured solar loans require that you promise an asset, usually your home, as collateral for the money that you borrow.
 Unsecured solar loans do not, but their interest rates are generally higher to compensate for the increased risk taken on by the lender, but they also allow you 12 months with no interest or payments for the incentivized portion of your solar system.